Uluru, Northern Territory, Australia

 from £12000 pp inc flights & transfers for 12 nights

-- Dining at Table 131 whilst at Uluru is spellbinding, the stars are spectacular and the noises of the desert are the soundtrack to your evening
+- Dining at Table 131 whilst at Uluru is spellbinding, the stars are spectacular - let the noises of the desert and the magical light show wash over you

 Location & directions